Bills vs. Jaguars prediction, odds: 2026 Wild Card Weekend NFL picks by proven model

 The SportsLine Projection Model has revealed its Jacksonville vs. Buffalo picks for the NFL Wild Card Weekend matchup on Sunday

 Kickoff from EverBank Stadium in Jacksonville, Fla., is set for 1 p.m.
 ET.
 Jacksonville is a 1.5-point favorite in the latest Bills vs. Jaguars odds, after opening as 1.5-point underdogs.
 The over/under for total points scored is 51.5 via DraftKings Sportsbook.
+The Jags are at -123 on the money line.
 Before making any Jaguars vs. Bills picks, check out the NFL predictions from the SportsLine Projection Model.

 Be sure to watch the game on CBS or stream on Paramount+.
 Sign up here and get a free 7-day trial.